 Ultrasound exams are standard practice, offering a detailed view that aids in managing the breeding process.
 It’s essential for understanding the mare’s reproductive health and guiding further testing.

-A biopsy of the uterine lining can reveal conditions like inflammation, scar tissue, and enlarged lymph vessels.
+A uterine lining biopsy can reveal conditions like inflammation, scar tissue, and enlarged lymph vessels.
 This test allows the vet to assess the mare’s chances of conceiving and carrying a pregnancy to term.

 In cases requiring further investigation, a hysteroscopic exam may be performed.
-This involves using a small camera to inspect the uterus for abnormalities such as foreign bodies, scars, or microbial growths.
+This involves using a small camera to inspect the uterus for abnormalities such as foreign bodies, scars, or microbial growth.

 The insights gained from the breeding soundness exam enable the vet to recommend specific management practices or treatments to optimize the mare’s chances of successful breeding.

-Step 3: Getting the Mare Ready for Breeding
+Step 3: Getting the Horse for Breeding Ready

-After your vet takes care of any breeding issues, you need to check that your mare is ready to breed.
-Most mares are ready in the warmer months, but some can be ready any time of the year.
+After your vet takes care of any breeding issues, you must check that your mare is ready to breed.
+Most mares are ready in the warmer months, but some can be ready anytime.

 When the days get longer, or we use artificial light or hormones, the mare’s body reduces melatonin.
 This change triggers the release of a hormone called GnRH.
-GnRH tells the brain to make two other hormones, FSH and LH, that help the ovaries get ready.
+GnRH tells the brain to make two other hormones, FSH and LH, that help the ovaries prepare.

 Step 4: Monitoring the Mare’s Estrous Cycle

-The mare’s estrous cycle lasts about 21 days, with a fertile period of five to seven days early in the cycle.
+The mare’s estrous cycle lasts about 21 days, with a fertile period of five to seven days early.
 The critical moment for breeding, ovulation, occurs in the final 24 to 36 hours of this fertile window.

-Aiming to breed as close to the time of ovulation as possible is key for increasing the chances of successful conception.
+Aiming to breed as close to ovulation as possible is key to increasing the chances of successful conception.

 Step 5: Choosing the Right Time to Breed Your Mare